Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

-Connecting all the (``local'') Gromov-Hausdorff limit of such $(Q_{a},\frac{d_{KE}}{d_{i}})$, we see that the global Gromov-Hausdorff limit of $(R_{i},\frac{d_{KE}}{d_{i}})$ is a metrized graph which is obtained by gluing all $\Gamma_{a}$ at $w_{j}$s whose corresponding boundary geodesics $s_{j}$ are the same in $R_{i}$.
-The resulting graph is exactly the dual graph of the corresponding stable curve $R_{\infty}$.
-Note that depending on the limits of ratios of diverging lengths of connecting geodesics, we obtain all the metrized dual graph of $R_{\infty}$ of diamter $1$ with possibily contracted edges.
+for a fixed $a$, say $a=1$.
+On the other hand, holds for any $a$.
+Hence, combining Claim \ref{local.GH.lim} and Claim \ref{diam.compare}, we have that \begin{Claim} [Limit of hyperbolic hexagon, II] Under our assumption that $[R_{\infty}]\notin M_{g}$, if we consider the sequence $(Q_{a}(R_{i}),\frac{d_{\rm KE}}{d_{i}})$ for $i\to \infty$, it converges in the Gromov-Hausdorff sense to either a metrized tree $\Gamma$ or a point. \end{Claim} From the above claim \ref{local.GH.lim2}, it follows that the global Gromov-Hausdorff limit of $(R_{i},\frac{d_{\rm KE}}{d_{i}})$ is a metrized graph which is obtained by gluing all $\Gamma_{a}$ at $w_{b}$'s whose corresponding boundary geodesics $s_{j}$ are the same in the whole Riemann surface $R_{i}$.
+The resulting graph is either the dual graph of the corresponding stable curve $R_{\infty}$ or a graph obtained from the dual graph after contracting several edges to points.
+(We simply call such procedure a \textit{contraction} of a graph in this paper.)